-As of July 15th, 2016 in the interest of safety and security of guests and crew Norwegian Cruise Line will no longer allow non-alcoholic beverages brought on board by guests including water, soda and juices.
+In the interest of safety and security of guests and crew Norwegian Cruise Line will no longer allow non-alcoholic beverages brought on board by guests including water, soda and juices.
 This decision affects all ships fleet wide and does include all Sixthman and other special event charters.
 Norwegian is not the first in the industry to enact this type of policy.
 Over the years, the excessive amount of beverages requiring individual examination during embarkation has had a marked impact on the embarkation process and security resources.
 Please read Norwegian’s official statement and FAQ below.
-UPDATE as of October 10, 2016: Armed with your survey feedback, we’ve been working with Norwegian on some liquid relief.
+Armed with your survey feedback, we’ve been working with Norwegian on some liquid relief.
 We’re pleased not only to offer several types of beverage packages, BUT also at a discounted rate!
 Everything you need to know can be found at www.sailacrossthesun.com/beverages.

 Beverage Policy Update

 At Norwegian Cruise Line, the safety and security of our guests and crew is our top priority.
 To ensure a safe and enjoyable onboard environment for all, guests are prohibited from bringing any beverages -- including liquor, beer and non-alcoholic drinks such as water, soda and juices -- on board the company’s ships either as carry-on or checked luggage, with the exception of purified or distilled water in factory-sealed containers for use in conjunction with medical devices or for the reconstitution of infant formula; and fully sealed and/or corked wine bottles for personal consumption onboard that is subject to screening and a corkage fee (for guests 21 years of age or older).
 Open beverages of any kind must be consumed or discarded at the security check-point, on embarkation day and at any port of call.